-Family 3.

-The proband was the son of young, healthy and unrelated parents.
+The proband in Family 3 was the son of young, healthy and unrelated parents.
 He was born at 39 weeks gestation with a birth weight of 3500g (50th centile), birth length of 53 cm (90-97th centile) and a head circumference of 36 cm (50th-90th centile).
 At birth he was confirmed to have macroglossia, cheek and tongue right side hemihyperplasia, a naevus flammeus of the forehead and occipital region.
 A diagnosis of BWS was made but no episodes of hypoglycaemia were reported during the neonatal period.
 At around two years, diastasis recti was observed, but surgery was not needed. .
 At the age of two and a half years the child had age-appropriate psycho-motor development, and abdominal scanning was normal.
 He has one healthy elder brother, and no miscarriages were documented.

-Family 4

-This patient has previously been published as patient 3 (ref 11).
+The proband in Family 4 has previously been published as patient 3 (ref 11).
 The female proband presented neonatally and was a monozygotic twin; her sister is healthy.
 After a pregnancy reported as normal, the twins were born at 31 weeks of gestational by Caesarean section.
 The affected twin's birth weight was 995g (-1.88SD), length 35 cm (-1.74SD) and head circumference 28 cm (-0.45 SD).
 She was diagnosed with Silver-Russell syndrome because of growth restriction, relative macrocephaly, facial gestalt (prominent forehead, triangular face, downturned corners of the mouth, micrognathia), asymmetry and clinodactyly of the 5th digits.
 During the first days of life, gastric tube feeding was required.
 Her twin sister showed birth measurements within the normal range.

 The family history was unremarkable.
 The German parents were not consanguineous; the maternal age at birth was 30 years and paternal age was 33 years.
 The twins were the product of a normal conception, but their elder (healthy) sibling was the product of assisted reproductive therapy and has normal growth and psychomotor development.

-Family 5

-This patient has previously been reported (ref 12).
+The proband in Family 5 has previously been reported (ref 12).
 The proband is the third of four children, born to healthy Tamil parents with no reported consanguinity; the mother was aged 34 and the father 42 years at her birth.
 After an unremarkable pregnancy she was born at 42 weeks' gestation with a birthweight of 3460g.
 Her neonatal course was unremarkable; she fed well, though macroglossia was noted.
 On examination aged 3 years 6 months her height was 97cm (25-50th centile) and weight 17kg (75-91st centile).
 She had persistent tongue protrusion, mild facial dysmorphism, mild hypotonia, speech and language difficulties, social communication problems and extreme shyness.
 Her unusual clinical features prompted molecular genetic testing for both Beckwith-Wiedemann and Prader-Willi syndromes, but she was found to have mosaic imprinting disturbance at multiple loci.

 No details of health or reproductive issues are reported among other family members, except for atrial septal defect and ventral septal defect in one sibling.